TheodorSTTH/TheodorSTTH/README.md

 - 👋 Hi, I’m @TheodorSTTH
-- 👀 I’m interested in programing fullstack
+- 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning frontend development
+- 🌱 I’m currently learning Docker
 - 💞️ I’m looking to work with friends and/or in a work setting
 - 📫 How to reach me: github/email